pastrybot/superheroes_crud/README.md

 ``<script src="hero.js"></script>``

-NOW in our hero.js file we start with the vue to render our stuff: FETCH! with .fetch, we attach our database(from postman) to our hero.js Since I don't really understand what happened, I will copy and paste!
+NOW in our hero.js file we start with a sample vue to test how to render our stuff: FETCH! with .fetch, we attach our database(from postman) to our hero.js Since I don't really understand what happened, I will copy and paste!
-``//get request from our superheroes database fetch('/superheroes')//brings in our get METHOD .then(function(blob){
+``//get request from our superheroes database fetch('/api/superheroes')//brings in our get METHOD .then(function(blob){
   return blob.json();
 })